 Your internet history, if not encrypted, could mess with other aspects of your life.

 Websites you visit during litigation, investigation, or insurance claim proceedings for a work injury could be used against you.
 Anyone that’s ever filed for disability or tried to start a union knows respective companies are watching your social profiles –and now they’ll have your browsing history, too.

-It goes beyond borders; anyone tapping into websites or social media portals in the United States without a VPN or https connection will also be affected.
+It goes beyond borders; anyone tapping into websites or social media portals in the United States without a VPN will also be affected.
 This is because internet engagements into America come out on the other side via an American ISP.
 Events like the Arab Spring could be quashed before they ever gain traction by an unruly dictator.

 You need to worry about more than just a singular ISP being hacked and your data leaked –you need to be wary of how your data is stored at any of the few thousand companies that purchase it.

 The sky is the limit; what will be available in terms of business-to consumer data marketplaces before the year is out is anyone’s guess.
 What would a subscription plan cost? $20 per month for unlimited civilian searches of what Aunt Faye has been reading on Buzzfeed?

 The companies behind Spokeo, Pipil, or Virtual Gumshoe are already used for nefarious purposes like doxing, it isn’t a stretch to imagine similar marketplaces will be created to make your web browsing histories publicly accessible for a price.
 And it won’t be “the highest bidder” –that’s just hyperbole.
 It’ll be an ex-boyfriend, an employer, or your students.